d-u-d-e/my-notes-cplusplus/Vandevoorde_C++Templates_2th-edition.md

 3) Until C++17 you must always specify the template arguments explicitly.
 C++17 introduced CTAD, which allows skipping template arguments if they can be derived from the constructor.

+4) When passing arguments of a template type T by reference, the parameter doesn’t decay.
+So a C string would not decay to a pointer, but remain an array of fixed length.

+5) You can define specific deduction guides to provide additional or fix existing class template argument deductions.

+## Chapter 3: Nontype Template Parameters